Risks

 Unexpected costs are high and ‘above the line’

-The findings listed above are not surprising as often the question is asked what risk management even has to do with VAT/GST.
-The reasoning behind this question is that VAT/GST is typically cost neutral for most businesses: “a cash in and cash out” scenario.
-However, every indirect tax function knows that deductible input VAT and liable output VAT have to be managed separately to avoid substantial VAT assessments, penalties and interest payments.
+The findings listed above are not surprising, as often the question is asked what risk management even has to do with VAT/GST.
+The reasoning behind this question is that VAT/GST is typically cost-neutral for most businesses: “a cash in and cash out” scenario.
+However, every indirect tax function knows that deductible input VAT and liable output VAT must be managed separately to avoid substantial VAT assessments, penalties, and interest payments.

-Benchmark studies repeatedly create the same picture: too little control, too few KPIs and when a mistake is made in the control, it usually concerns large amounts of money.
+Benchmark studies repeatedly create the same picture: too little control and too few KPIs.
+When a mistake is made in the control, it usually concerns large amounts of money.

 A mistake of one percent can make the difference between profit and loss for a multinational company.
 Explain that to your shareholders.’

-Audits via data analytics Tax authorities, due to technological innovations, have become increasingly better in executing their tax audit.
-The probability that the tax authorities will issue additional assessments and penalties in the near future because errors in indirect tax are detected, increases by the day.
-Tax authorities collect and analyze already indirect tax data (e.g. SAF-T for VAT).
+Due to technological innovations, tax authorities have become increasingly better at executing their tax audits.
+The probability that the tax authorities will issue additional assessments and penalties soon increases by the day because errors in indirect tax are being detected.
+Tax authorities collect and analyze indirect tax data (e.g., SAF-T and e-invoicing for VAT).

-The focus is not only about timely and accurate VAT reporting but as well whether on high risk areas an effective tax control framework is in place.
+The focus is on timely and accurate VAT reporting and whether an effective tax control framework exists in high-risk areas.
 Tax risk management methods are assessed.

-A tax trend is that companies due to regulations will have to become transparent about their attitude to tax risk, its appetite and its approach to its relationship with tax authorities.
-It will cover the governance framework describing the way a business takes decisions on taxation including information on the systems and controls in place to manage tax risk.
+Due to regulations, a tax trend is that companies will have to become transparent about their attitude to tax risk, appetite, and approach to their relationship with tax authorities.
+It will cover the governance framework describing how a business makes decisions on taxation, including information on the systems and controls in place to manage tax risk.

-It is therefore essential that a documentation exist of your (automated) tax control framework and a logbook – risk register – is kept of all identified inconsistencies.
-The internal tax function should always have insight into the areas for attention through this logbook.
-This allows tax managers to set the right priorities and take measures timely.
+It is therefore essential that your (automated) tax control framework be documented and that a logbook—risk register—is kept of all identified inconsistencies.
+This logbook should always give the internal tax function insight into the areas for attention.
+Tax managers can set the right priorities and take measures on time.

 Managing this indicator is the responsibility of senior management